carlosolarte/java-dist/docs/01-intro/content.md

 * Fields should be `private`
 * read/write control on field values
 * easier for logging, security
-* getters and setters to be systematically used!
+* getters and setters must be systematically used!

 ---
 ### Classes